 Equine nutrition is a complex subject and thus we will only provide a basic overview here.
 Your veterinary surgeon will be able to give nutritional advice specific to your horse’s individual requirements.

 Energy requirements are determined by age, weight, activity level and other factors such as pregnancy.
 Carbohydrates are the main form of energy used by horses.
-These are obtained from grass and hay but cereals are the best source is cereals (corn, oats) as the level of carbohydrate is a lot higher.
+These are obtained from grass and hay but the best source is cereals (corn, oats) as the level of carbohydrate is a lot higher.
 The requirement for energy is related to the amount of work the horse does so a horse retired to pasture may only require grass and hay whilst a thoroughbred racehorse will require larger quantities of grain.

 Protein is the building blocks of a horse’s body.
 They make up about 20 percent of an adult horse’s weight and are important for building muscle and replacing lost or damaged cells.
 Younger, growing horses have a much greater requirement for protein than mature horses.
 Sources of protein are hay, pasture grass and grains but the quality does vary.
 Additional protein may be also be obtained from supplements such as soybean.